 MHP has a weight management program called "Taking It Off."
-There are two types of Taking it Off programs, one specifically designed for adults and one for children.
+There are two types of Taking It Off programs-one specifically designed for adults and one for children.
 Each member enrolled in the program will be offered:

-- Personal phone contacts from their own nurse - Educational materials - Assistance and support - Discounts on healthy foods at Meijer for Commercial members
+- Personal phone contacts from his/her own nurse

+- Educational materials

+- Assistance and support

+- Discounts on healthy foods at Meijer

-MHP members can refer themselves to the program by calling Customer Service at (888) 327-0671.
+MHP members can refer themselves to the program by calling Customer Service at (888) 327-0671 (TTY: 711).